KevinWolf-90/era5_QM_cor_morpho/README.md

 and
 2. "Distribution and morphology of non-persistent and persistent contrail formation areas in ERA5.".
 Both will be / are submitted to the journal Atmospheric Chemistry and Physics [(ACP)](https://www.atmospheric-chemistry-and-physics.net/)

+Please note.
+The code sections provided are for transparency purposes only.
+The code can only be used by others with modifications.
+Generated data is not provided here.

 ## Download ERA5 data ##